What is DMARC and why is it important?

 Deploying DMARC is a straightforward process, but it requires careful attention and adherence to procedures.
 Here are the basic steps for effectively implementing DMARC:

 Implementing DMARC is an essential step for businesses to protect their email systems against spoofing attacks.
 However, stopping there is not sufficient; businesses need a more comprehensive and effective security solution.
-This is where the Mail Inspector Platform from VNETWORK emerges as the optimal choice.
+This is where the EG-Platform from VNETWORK emerges as the optimal choice.

-With the Mail Inspector Platform, businesses gain more than just email protection; they establish a robust "shield" thanks to Spam Guard—a smart filtering system powered by machine learning.
+With the EG-Platform, businesses gain more than just email protection; they establish a robust "shield" thanks to Spam Guard—a smart filtering system powered by machine learning.
 This system not only analyzes and blocks spam emails but also detects and mitigates targeted attacks, including sophisticated threats like domain spoofing and mass spam.

-What truly sets the Mail Inspector Platform apart is its 100% compliance with global email security standards set by ITU, such as SPF, DKIM, and DMARC.
+What truly sets the EG-Platform apart is its 100% compliance with global email security standards set by ITU, such as SPF, DKIM, and DMARC.
 This is not just a feature; it forms a solid foundation that enables businesses to control all incoming and outgoing emails, significantly reducing the risk of targeted email attacks.

 Instead of worrying about potential threats like phishing, viruses, or ransomware, businesses can now rest assured that every email passing through the system has been rigorously controlled.
 Mail Inspector not only helps enforce DMARC policies comprehensively but also provides detailed reports for organizations to gain a holistic view of their security posture.